 The reason is because I have discovered in my own life that it is much more important to solve problems of the second kind than to solve problems of the first kind.
 In fact, the solutions to problems of the second kind often automatically provide solutions to problems of the first kind.

-This is why, in the last twenty years or so, I’ve become much more interested in problems of the second kind.
-For some concrete examples of what I’m talking about, I encourage you to read a dozen or two of the posts from my blog in the category of spiritual well-being.
+This is why, in the last twenty-five years or so, I’ve become much more interested in problems of the second kind.
+(For some concrete examples of what I’m talking about, I encourage you to read a dozen or two of the posts from my blog in the category of spiritual well-being.)

 For example, being too fat seems to be a purely physical problem.
 However, emotional overeating is often as important a factor in being overweight or obese as confusion about how to eat well.
 In this case, the emotional suffering can be ameliorated by a spiritual or breathing practice and the confusion about what to eat to gain and maintain a healthful percentage of body fat can be eliminated.

 If any of these ideas resonate with you and you have the money, consider booking a consultation with me.
 Any initial brief consultation is without cost or obligation.
 To schedule one, go to https://calendly.com/dennis-47 and follow the simple prompts to book a call at a mutually convenient time.

 If they don’t resonate with you, your problems and my solutions may be mismatched.

-In any event, you now understand what a consulting philosopher does and how a consultation with one might benefit you.
+In any event, you now understand what a philosopher is, what aconsulting philosopher does, and how a consultation with one might benefit you.

 Best wishes!
 May you realize your true nature.